-Like many of you good little girls and boys out there trying to be responsible citizens of Planet Earth, I’ve been buying recycled toilet paper for some time in an attempt to be more environmentally conscious.
+Like many of you good little girls and boys out there trying to be responsible citizens of Planet Earth, I bought recycled toilet paper in an attempt to be more environmentally conscious.

-I just found out that my efforts to go green in the bathroom have been thwarted.
-Recycled toilet paper turns out not to be such a good idea after all.
-In fact, it is a most decidedly BAD idea and here’s why.
+This method of going green in the bathroom is not such a good idea after all.
+In fact, it is a most decidedly BAD idea.

 Yeah, that BPA free stuff is no better and will mess up your hormones just as much.
 But then, you sensed that was the case already didn’t you?
 I know I did.

-The term “safe chemical” is kind of an oxymoron so if something uses chemicals, just assume they are toxic unless proven otherwise.
+The term “safe chemical” is kind of an oxymoron.
+If a product contains chemicals, just assume they are toxic unless proven otherwise.

 How does all this relate to recycled toilet paper?

-The two new studies mentioned above involved examination of hundreds of samples of paper from everyday items such as toilet paper, paper towels, napkins, newspapers, magazines, tickets, and even business cards.
+These two studies involved examination of hundreds of samples of paper from everyday items such as toilet paper, paper towels, napkins, newspapers, magazines, tickets, and even business cards.

-Most of the paper samples tested contained the hormone disruptor BPA, BPS or both.
+Most of the paper samples tested contained the hormone disruptors BPA, BPS or BOTH.

 As for your backside, opt for toilet paper made from virgin pulp.
-This is an especially important area to protect from BPA and BPS as the skin in these areas is thin and delicate and is in very close proximity to the reproductive organs.
+This is an especially important area to protect from BPA and BPS as the skin in these areas is thin and delicate.
+This means that the chemicals can more easily enter the bloodstream with very close proximity to the reproductive organs.

 How to know if it’s virgin pulp?